-In this blog post I provide some detailed, up-to-date information about two philosophy PhD programs.
-This week's picks are Duquesne University and Fordham University.
-These programs were chosen randomly, using an app called "Pickster."
+In this blog post I provide some detailed, up-to-date information about four* philosophy PhD programs.
+This week's picks are University of British Columbia, University of Missouri, University of Nebraska, and University of Virginia.
+These programs were chosen randomly, using an app called Pickster.
 (Next week's picks are listed at the bottom of this post.)
-I updated this information myself, using the program's placement page and what I could find online.
-I aim to construct these posts with an eye to what can be seen about the programs from the APDA data set alone.
-This information has come from several sources, including current students and graduates.
-Prospective graduate students should look at the websites for the programs, linked above, for more complete information.
+This information comes from the APDA database, and was updated by my research assistant, Anna Durbin, using the program's placement page and what she could find online.
 The running tally includes select numbers from all of the programs covered so far.

 Overall placement, 2012-present